agrifooddatacanada/OCA_package_standard/README.md

 **Description**:
  - Describe the functionality of the overlay, what needs the overlay is addressing and complete descriptions of components of the overlay.
 Any references to community standards belong in this section.

+**Canonicalization Rules**:
+- Describe the canonicalization rules explicity of the schema (in what order are all components of the overlay).

 **Example**:
  - Provide at least one example of the overlay which has been fully canonicalized and serialized (in JSON) for calculating the correct overlay SAID value.
  - The capture_base SAID does not need to reference a specific capture_base but MUST be well formed.